pvtl/docker-dev/README.md

 # Start the environment and go get a ☕️ (it'll take a while to install e'ry-thing)
 docker-compose up -d

+# The containers are now running.
+You can now:
+# - Open a website in your browser using <DIRECTORY NAME>.{APACHE_HOSTNAME} (see domain mapping notes above)
+# - Open a terminal window into one of the containers, via `docker-compose exec <CONTAINER NAME> bash`
 ```

 ---